drmortalwombat/oscar64/README.md

 ### Console input and output

 The C64 does not use ASCII it uses a derivative called PETSCII.
 There are two fonts, one with uppercase and one with uppercase and lowercase characters.
 It also used CR (13) as line terminator instead of LF (10).
-The stdio and conio libaries can perform translations.
+The stdio and conio libraries can perform translations.

 The translation mode is selected in conio with the variable "giocharmap" and the function "iocharmap" which will also switch the font.